shotamomma/labwiki/content/wiki/Organize your audio data collected via PCIBex.md

 > [!warning] **Disclaimer**
 > I do not have formal training in programming, so this may not be the fastest or most efficient way of doing things.
 It's just the way I prefer to do things.
 ## What is this?
 In our lab, we use PCIbex to run production studies that collect audio data.
-If you use one of the PCIbex scripts I use, each participant produces a zip file containing multiple audio recordings in `.webm` format.
+If you use one of the PCIbex scripts I use, each participant produces a zip file containing multiple audio recordings in `.webm` format..

 It is easier to process these files later if you preprocess the zip files first (see [[Using automatic transcription to speed up sentence production data coding]]).
 Manually performing this processing can be tedious.
 This article is meant to give you an idea of how to automate the process, with some basic explanations.